eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

   - 'z:DETID': returns the time gap since the last vehicle detection for inductionLoop detector with id 'DETID'
   - 'a:DETID': returns true (1) if a vehicle is on detector with id 'DETID' and false (0) otherwise.
 Supports inductionLoop and laneAreaDetectors.
+  - 'g:TLSINDEX': returns current green duration in seconds for link with the given index
 - Symbolic names for [pre-defined expressions](#named_expressions)

 The following constraints apply to expressions: